sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_1_ComputerProgrammingConceptsviaPython/ComputerProgrammingConceptsviaPython_Quiz.md

 **Description**

-a) RAM is the Primary memory of a computer and it vanishes when a computer turns off.
+ RAM is the Primary memory of a computer and it vanishes when a computer turns off.

-b) Disk is Secondary memory and it will not vanish as the computer turns off.
-It will retain.

-c) Secondary memory is Disk itself.

-d) All are not correct.

 ---
 ---